YO-SC/YO-SC/README.md

 ### Hi there 👋

+This profile summary is a work in progress.
+Will update it when I have time.

 <!--
 **YO-SC/YO-SC** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.